Fast Computation of the Rank Profile Matrix and the Generalized Bruhat Decomposition: Introduction

-We recall that the row echelon form of an $m\times n$ matrix $A$ is an upper triangular matrix $E=TA$, for a non-singular matrix $T$, with the zero rows of $E$ at the bottom and the non-zero rows in stair-case shape: $\min\{j:a_{i,j}\neq0\} < \min\{j:a_{i+1,j}\neq0\}$.
-As $T$ is non singular, the column rank profile of $A$ is that of $E$, and therefore corresponds to the column indices of the leading elements in the staircase.
+We recall that the row echelon form of an $m\times n$ matrix $A$ is an upper triangular matrix $E=TA$, for a nonsingular matrix $T$, with the zero rows of $E$ at the bottom and the nonzero rows in stair-case shape: $\min\{j:a_{i,j}\neq0\} < \min\{j:a_{i+1,j}\neq0\}$.
+As $T$ is nonsingular, the column rank profile of $A$ is that of $E$, and therefore corresponds to the column indices of the leading elements in the staircase.
 Similarly the row rank profile of $A$ is composed of the row indices of the leading elements in the staircase of the column echelon form of $A$.